Dar es Salaam: Music

 The music scene in Dar es Salaam is divided among several styles.
 The longest-standing style is live dance music (muziki wa dansi) played by bands such as DDC Mlimani Park Orchestra and Malaika Musical Band.
 Taarab, which was traditionally popular in Zanzibar has also found a niche.
-However, it remains small compared both to dance music and "Bongo Flava," a broad category representing the Tanzanian take on hip hop and rhythm and blues that has quickly become the most popular locally produced music.
+However, it remains small compared both to dance music and "Bongo Flava", a broad category representing the Tanzanian take on hip hop and rhythm and blues that has quickly become the most popular locally produced music.
 The rap music scene is also present.
 Traditional music, which locally refers to tribal music, is still performed, but typically only on family-oriented occasions such as weddings.

 In the 1970s, the Ministry of National Youth Culture aimed to create a national culture stressing the importance of music.
-Dar es Salaam became the music center in Tanzania, with the local radio showcasing new bands and dominating the music and cultural scene.
+Dar es Salaam became the music centre in Tanzania, with the local radio showcasing new bands and dominating the music and cultural scene.
 With this ujamaa (family) mentality governing culture and music, a unified people's culture was created, leading to the rise of hip hop culture.
 Throughout the years, the radio in Dar es Salaam has played a major role in the dissemination of music, because many people do not have television; cassettes are more common than CDs.